Explore this monologue

 End:

-We’ll Americanize the Yiddish actors and the Yiddish public.
+We鈥檒l Americanize the Yiddish actors and the Yiddish public.
 A new culture full of hope and resistance and joy.
-That’s what we’ll do, Joseph.
-Isn’t that right?
-Isn’t that what we’re here for?
+That鈥檚 what we鈥檒l do, Joseph.
+Isn鈥檛 that right?
+Isn鈥檛 that what we鈥檙e here for?

 For full extended monologue, please refer to the script edition cited here: Julia Pascal, The Yiddish Queen Lear, Jewish Quarterly, Volume 46, number 1, May 2013, pp.19.